metagenomics/submg/README.md

     - Make sure to check the `tcl/tk` box during installation
   - [wheel](https://pypi.org/project/wheel/) for Python (install via `python -m pip install wheel`)
 - Download a [release](https://github.com/metagenomics/submg/releases) or clone the repository via: `git clone https://github.com/metagenomics/submg/` (you will need [git for windows](https://git-scm.com/downloads/win) to do the latter)
+- It is recommended to use a [python virtual environment](https://docs.python.org/3/library/venv.html) for the remaining steps
 - Open a command prompt and run `python -m pip install .`
 - Make sure to download ENA's webin-CLI, either through the gui or by running `submg-cli download-webin`

 # Usage
 subMG is intended to submit data related to a *single* (co-)assembly.
 All samples, sequncing runs, bins and MAGs specified in the config file will be associated with this assembly.
 If you want to submit data from multiple assemblies, you need to run subMG once for each assembly.